norvkab/emediate-responsive-wp-plugin/README.md

     });
 ```

-*These events is only triggered on fif ads, not composed js*
+*These events are only triggered on fif ads, not composed js*